 Nurse Coaching: Answering a Call for Change

-After ten years of bedside nursing in the hospital setting, I transitioned to the role of primary care nurse practitioner three years ago.
+After eight years of bedside nursing in the hospital setting, I transitioned to the role of primary care nurse practitioner over three years ago.
 I had never felt fulfilled trying to stick a finger in the leaking dam that is our healthcare system.
 I heard a calling to help empower and educate patients to lead healthier lives and heal themselves.
 I naively thought knowledge was the answer, but the reality is most people I care for are not making real changes with my guidance as a primary care provider.
 Don't get me wrong, primary care is a great venue for education and prevention, but in the confines of our healthcare system I often feel very rote in my guidance.
 "You should eat a whole foods diet and exercise regularly to improve your health."
 "Smoking can give you cancer.
 You should quit."
 Did they not already know that?!
 Of course they did!
 They did not need me to tell them.
 Will me saying it make it happen?
 Probably not.
 I know my voice is not working miracles.
 So this has led me to continue to follow the calling to empower and educate people.
 How can I help people make real, lasting change?

 I like to refer to this calling of mine as my dharma, and this word has always appealed to me although I do sometimes feel its a bit of a hokey word to use.
 Dharma has many meanings and explanations, but I prefer to explain it as the "right way of living" or being of service in life in a unique way that is quite possibly our reason for being.